liviucotfas/ase-web-and-cloud-applications-security/1 - HelloWorld++.md

      ```
 7. Run the project and check the result.

+## Routes

+MVC applications use the ASP.NET routing system, which decides how URLs map to controllers and actions.
+A route is a rule that is used to decide how a request is handled.

+You can request any of the following URLs, and they will be directed to the Index action on the HomeController:

+    * /
+    * /Home
+    * /Home/Index

+> This is a good example of benefiting from following conventions implemented by ASP.NET Core MVC.
+In this case, the convention is that I will have a controller called HomeController and that it will be
+the starting point for the MVC application.
+The default configuration that Visual Studio creates for a new project assumes that I will follow this convention.
+And since I did follow the convention, I automatically
+got support for the URLs in the preceding list.
+If I had not followed the convention, I would need to modify the configuration to point to whatever controller I had created instead.
+For this simple example, the default
+configuration is all I need.

 ## Adding the **Model**

 3. Right-click on the project item in the Solution Explorer window and select `Add > New Folder` from the popup list and set the name of the folder to `Models`.